CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ### stop_guard
 Releases the NPC from their guard duty (also see "assign_guard").

-### become_overseer
+### start_camp
-Makes the NPC in the overseer of a faction camp.
+Makes the NPC the overseer of a new faction camp.

+### recover_camp
+Makes the NPC the overseer of an existing camp that doesn't have an overseer.

 ### remove_overseer
 Makes the NPC stop being an overseer, abandoning the faction camp.